Northern Dynasty Minerals Ltd. (NAK): These Numbers Show Where AMEX:NAK Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -9.34% gain in the last 1 month and extending the period to 3 months gives it a 97.75%, and is 3.02% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.48% over the week and 8.36% over the month.
+The stock witnessed a -3.21% gain in the last 1 month and extending the period to 3 months gives it a 52.71%, and is -2.35% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.58% over the week and 7.64% over the month.

 Northern Dynasty Minerals Ltd. (NAK) Analyst Forecasts